Azure/aca-dotnet-workshop/docs/aca/02-aca-comm/index.md

     --resource-group $RESOURCE_GROUP `
     --set-env-vars "BackendApiConfig__BaseUrlExternalHttp=https://tasksmanager-backend-api.internal.[Environment unique identifier].eastus.azurecontainerapps.io"
     ```
+!!! success
     Browse the web app again, and you should be able to see the same results and access the backend API endpoints from the Web App.

 In the next module, we will start integrating Dapr and use the service to service Building block for services discovery and invocation.